Pyotr Abrasimov: Life

 Abrasimov was born in Boguszewsk, a recently expanded but still small village in the eastern part of Belarus.
 The village's economic importance had been much enhanced when the local land-owner agreed to the erection of a station along the new railway line, which had opened in 1902, linking Vitebsk, Žlobin and Orsha to the rapidly expanding rail network of the Russian Empire (which included Belarus).
 Pyotr Andreievitch's father was a farmer who fought in the First World War and in the ensuing Civil War that followed it in the Russian Empire.
-He was killed in fighting near Orsha while a member of a Red Guardbattalion, leaving his widow to bring up Pyotr and his sister.
+He was killed in fighting near Orsha while a member of a Red Guard battalion, leaving his widow to bring up Pyotr and his sister.
 In 1933 Abrasimov's own specialty had become the electro-technical industrial sector.
 By 1939, however, he was attending the Belarusian State University in Minsk, studying history.

 It was only in 1940, as the worst of the Stalinist purges were coming to an end, that he joined the Communist Party.
-Till 1941 Abrasimov worked in government and trades union institutions, after which he became an officer in the Red Army and, during the Great Patriotic War, an officer in the Belorussian partisan movement which at the time was operating behind German lines with approximately 35,000 men.
+Till 1941 Abrasimov worked in government and trades union institutions, after which he became an officer in the Red Army and, during the Great Patriotic War, an officer in the Belarusian partisan movement which at the time was operating behind German lines with approximately 35,000 men.
 By the end of the war he had earned four Soviet military medals.
 Between 1946 and 1952 he served as permanent representative of the Byelorussian Soviet Socialist Republic Ministerial Council in the Council of Ministers of the Soviet Union.
 In this position he worked directly under Alexei Kosygin and was able to preside over a period of strong economic recovery for Belarus, with the establishment of tractor and automobile plants as well as the creation of major agricultural enterprises.
 He subsequently became first deputy president of the Belorussian Council of Ministers and Secretary of the Communist Party Central Committee.
 At the same time he resumed his studies in history at Minsk University.

 Between 1950 and 1958 Abrasimov was a member of the Supreme Soviet of the Soviet Union.
 Abrasimov's career in the diplomatic service began in 1950 or 1956 with a posting to China.
 From 1957 till 1961 he was the Soviet ambassador to Poland.
 His term in Warsaw directly followed the rehabilitation of Władysław Gomułka who earlier in the 1950s been disgraced, imprisoned and expelled from the party for "right wing-reactionary deviation" but who in 1956 became First Secretary of the Polish Party.
 Abrasimov and Gomułka formed a good working relationship of mutual trust.